GuanceCloud/datakit/internal/export/doc/en/inputs/rum.md

 <!-- markdownlint-disable MD046 -->
 ???+ info

-    RUM configuration file is located at */usr/local/datakit/conf.d/rum/rum.conf*(Linux/macOS) and *C:\\Program Files\\datakit\\conf.d\\rum*（Windows） by default, which depend on the operating system you use and the installation location of Datakit.
+    RUM configuration file is located at */usr/local/datakit/conf.d/rum/rum.conf*(Linux/macOS) and *C:\\Program Files\\datakit\\conf.d\\rum*（Windows） by default, which depend on the operating system you use and the installation location of DataKit.
 <!-- markdownlint-enable -->

 ### RUM Session Replay Filter {#rum-session-replay-filter}

-Starting from the Datakit [:octicons-tag-24: Version-1.20.0](../datakit/changelog.md#cl-1.20.0) version, it is supported to use configuration to filter out unnecessary session replay data.
+Starting from the DataKit [:octicons-tag-24: Version-1.20.0](../datakit/changelog.md#cl-1.20.0) version, it is supported to use configuration to filter out unnecessary session replay data.
 New The configuration item name is `filter_rules`, and the format is similar to the following (please refer to `rum.conf.sample` RUM sample configuration file):

 ```toml
 [inputs.rum.session_replay]